PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .

-24. Discontinued, the rest of what I found out is published on my blog:
+24. This thread only contains readme files, and is discontinued.
+The rest of what could be found regarding this subject can be found on my blog page Peter Gamma:

 .
 .